sematext/docs/docs/alerts/creating-alerts.md

 title: Creating Alerts
 description: Step-by-step alert creation instructions

+You can create alerts for every type of App in Sematext Cloud.
+Check out the guides for creating alerts for each respective App.

 ## Creating Logs Alerts

 In a Logs app, *saved queries* are used to save search queries that you want to reuse.